photo/documentation/docs/faq/Groups.markdown

 ## How do I create a group?

-In your settings area, click "Team Management" next to "General Settings".
+Click <em>Team</em> at the top of your Trovebox site.
 The "Manage Groups" area in this section lets you create a group, name it, add a description, and add members and albums.

 ## How do I add a member to a group?